lalicia/chrome_christmas_extension/README.md

 Images were sourced from [icon-icons.com](https://icon-icons.com/)

+Presently this extension is designed to function one way when activated from google.com and another when on another site.
+It hasn't been widely tested and isn't robust! :) But it's a decent start to see how these things are made.

+## To Use

+Clone the repo, and `npm install`

+Run `npm build` to create the dist folder that's required for uploading to Google.

+Visit [chrome://extensions](chrome://extensions/) and ensure Developer mode is toggled on.

+Select 'Load unpacked' and navigate to the dist folder of the project.
+NB it must be the dist folder, not the project main folder.
+Upload and the extension will appear in a tile on the page.

+Open a new browser tab, go to google.com or another website (EG example.com) and navigate to your extensions.
+Select 'What's this?
+What's this?' and have fun!

 # And the instructions that came in the box...

 # React + TypeScript + Vite